farshidhesami/machine_learning_01/README.md

 ## Workflows :

-- update config.yaml
+- A- update config.yaml
-- update schema.yaml (necessary here because used for data validation component,means that the schema defined in this file is used to check the validity of data in our project)
+- B- update schema.yaml (necessary here because used for data validation component,means that the schema defined in this file is used to check the validity of data in our project)
-- update params.yaml (necessary here because this is regression model and This file is likely used to define parameters for a regression model in our project, Normally used in an elastic model, an ElasticNet regression model or similar ).
+- C- update params.yaml (necessary here because this is regression model and This file is likely used to define parameters for a regression model in our project, Normally used in an elastic model, an ElasticNet regression model or similar ).
-- update the entity
+- D- update the entity
-- update the configuration manager in src config
+- E- update the configuration manager in src config
-- update the components
+- F- update the components
-- update the pipeline (refers to updating a data processing or machine learning pipeline)
+- G- update the pipeline (refers to updating a data processing or machine learning pipeline)
-- update the main.py
+- H- update the main.py
-- update the app.py
+- I- update the app.py

 - 1- Create a template.py .( Run a "python template.py )